 Rather, what I said was that every single gatekeeper is secretly a racist.
 That makes much more sense.

 Seriously Chris?
 So every artist should just live in squalor?
 Source?

 That's not even a little bit LIKE what I actually wrote.
 If you just randomly chose words out of the dictionary, you'd probably get closer to my meaning.

-First of all squalor is a relative thing–a value judgement usually that rich people put on the poor for the fact that they haven't retouched the paint or fixed the woodrot on the porch.
+First of all squalor is a relative thing–a value judgement usually that richer people pass on poorer people for the fact that they haven't retouched the paint or fixed the woodrot on the porch (perhaps because the heating bill and groceries were more important than just jumping over the third stair).
 I know someone who thinks I live in squalor because my cat tree is all scratched up.

 I'll give you a second to let that one sink in.